Skip to content

 Executive protection ranges from a single agent for a day to a round-the-clock detail costing $500,000+ a year.
 Here's what drives the price, what a real program includes, the credentials that matter, the demand surge since late 2024, and how to hire the right firm.

 Executive protection (EP) sits at the specialized, high-end tier of private security — and its pricing reflects that.
 A single agent for a day is one thing; round-the-clock protection for a high-profile principal is a different budget entirely.
 Demand has surged since late 2024, and with it, a lot of confusion about what EP actually is and what it should cost.
-This guide explains the components of a real EP program, what it costs in 2026, the qualifications that separate genuine EP from a bodyguard with a suit, when it's warranted, and how to hire a firm the right way.
+This guide explains the components of a real EP program, what it costs in 2026, the qualifications that separate genuine EP from a bodyguard with a suit, when it's warranted, and how to hire a firm the right way — with a sample budget, a threat-assessment breakdown, the exact questions to ask, and a state-by-state licensing reference.

 Quick answer